 - Nobody calls anybody presuming somebody else would have already done that.

-Instead if you have an organised phone tree with each person calling five people, then everybody will be called (or texted) and alerted in a relatively short period of time.
+Instead, if you have an organized phone tree with each person calling five people, then everybody will be called (or texted) and alerted in a relatively short period of time.
 Owners, vets, farriers and drivers if you’re planning on evacuating should all be on the list.

 NEVER use a nylon or other synthetic halter!!